#DiwaliSale - Book Now & Save up to 50%

 Frequently Asked Questions

-The best place to see a tiger in India is Ranthambore National Park in Rajasthan.
-Known for its high density of Bengal tigers and relatively open terrain, Ranthambore offers excellent opportunities for tiger sightings during safaris.
-Other notable parks include Bandhavgarh and Kanha in Madhya Pradesh, where tiger populations thrive amidst diverse habitats.
+The best place to spot a tiger in India is Ranthambore National Park in Rajasthan.
+Renowned for its high density of Bengal tigers and relatively open terrain, Ranthambore offers exceptional opportunities for tiger sightings during safaris.
+Other notable parks include Bandhavgarh and Kanha in Madhya Pradesh, where thriving tiger populations roam amidst diverse and picturesque habitats.

 Determining the number one national park in India can vary depending on preferences and criteria, but one of the most renowned is Jim Corbett National Park.
 Located in Uttarakhand, it is India's oldest national park and known for its significant population of Bengal tigers, diverse wildlife, and scenic landscapes.